 1. What is an ignition interlock device and how does it work?

 An ignition interlock device, or IID, is a breath-testing machine.
 It is installed in your car.
 It keeps the car from starting until it tests a breath sample that has no alcohol in it.
 The device also requires alcohol-free breath samples to keep the car in motion.
+This device is meant to prevent driving under the influence of alcohol.

-IIDs are small devices that measure blood alcohol content (BAC).
+IIDs are small chemical test devices that measure blood alcohol content (BAC).
 They are installed in a vehicle’s steering column.
 A cord extends from the device in the steering column.
 It connects to a device that can be mounted on the car’s control panel or center console.

 In order to start the car, the ignition interlock device needs to receive a breath sample.
 That breath sample has to be alcohol-free.
 If there is no alcohol on your breath, the IID will allow the car to start normally.
 If there is alcohol in the breath sample, the IID will keep the car from starting.